bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

   event CalledFrom(address sender);
 ```

-To implement our function to waste gas, we can leverage a `for` loop to increase the cost of transacting:
+To implement our function to waste gas, we can leverage a `for` loop to increase transaction time:

 ```solidity
   //helper method to waste gas